FHA Loans and RequirementsCASAPLORERTrusted & Transparent

-There are certain requirements to quality for an FHA home loan such as:
+There are certain requirements to qualify for an FHA home loan such as:

 A credit score of 500 or above

-A credit score is a number between 300–850 that depicts a borrower's creditworthiness.
+* * A credit score is a number between 300–850 that depicts a borrower's creditworthiness.
 A higher score signifies a better ability to repay lenders and debtors in a timely manner.
-A credit score is based on several factors such as number of open accounts, total levels of debt, and repayment history etc. The most common credit score in the US is the FICO credit score.
+A credit score is based on several factors such as the number of open accounts, total levels of debt, and repayment history, etc. The most common credit score in the US is the FICO credit score.

 MIP (Mortgage Insurance Premium) is required

 MIP (Mortgage Insurance Premium) is required to protect the lender in the case of default.
-The FHA MIP is divided into an upfront fee and an annual fee as described below.
+The FHA MIP is divided into an upfront fee of 1.75% of the loan amount and an annual fee of 0.45% to 1.05%.
 FHA MIP is NOT impacted by your credit score, therefore, even if you have a lower credit score you will not pay a higher MIP rate.